johndck/week2assignment/README.md

 https://johndck.github.io/week2assignment/

-The deployed version of the site is: .03.7
+The deployed version of the site is: .03.7.

+Testing for access - 26 Nov.